lookit/lookit-docs/docs/source/researchers-spam-prevention.rst

 options is workable for you, we encourage you to think creatively about how else you could meet the requirement to verify that your participants are who they say they are (or consider Option 1, volunteer participants.)
-It may help to inform your IRB that other methods of identitiy verification (such as requiring a picture of a driver's license or a social media account) would constitute a *greater* risk to families, compared to short webcam video which does not reveal e.g. families' full names or location information to the researcher.
+It may help to inform your IRB that other methods of identity verification (such as requiring a picture of a driver's license or a social media account) would constitute a *greater* risk to families, compared to short webcam video which does not reveal e.g. families' full names or location information to the researcher.
 However, if something like the